 We are done with the changes in ucf file now.
 This may seem difficult but easy enough if done carefully.
 It is a good idea to back up your original ucf file before saving the changes just in case if you want to go back and restart again.

 Building the code

-Now run the batch file ise_flow.bat by double clicking the file or by using command prompt.
+Now run the batch file ise_flow.bat by double-clicking the file or by using the command prompt.
 If everything went fine so far, the batch file will run the necessary tools to build the project and you will end up with a “Done” message and a bunch of new files in the par folder.
 The message should look like in the image below.

 If the build process fails, refer to ise_flow_results.txt for more details on the causes of failure.
 You should see the file “example_top.bin” in par folder if build succeeded.
 This is the file we are going to program Mimas V2 Spartan 6 FPGA development board with.

 Programming Mimas V2 Spartan 6 FPGA development board is very easy.
 Download the latest version of the Configuration Downloader Application from the product page.
 Run the executable, no installation required.
 Load the binary file and program the flash as illustrated in the image below.

 Watch the log window and confirm the configuration binary file is downloaded successfully.
 Now we are ready to test if the memory interface is working.

 Testing if the example program we built, is very easy to do.
 You may remember we changed a few lines in the ucf file.
 Below are two of those lines.